top of page

 Sally Tang

 Sally Tang (she/her) graduated from USF in 2022 with a major in Psychology and a double minor in health studies and neuroscience.
 She was a member of the 2021 Honors in Psychology Cohort at USF and studied the relationship between creative thinking and language switching.
+Sally is currently in graduate school at UCLA for nursing.

 Janvi.jpeg